What’s are Bitcoin Over-the-Counter (OTC) brokers?

 Disadvantages of trading via an OTC broker

 - Limited range of cryptocurrencies – Often OTC brokers specialize on a few cryptocurrencies.
-This means unlike exchanges, they will no offer 100+ trading pairs.
+This means unlike exchanges, they will not offer 100+ trading pairs.
+Instead, they will focus on the major popular cryptocurrencies that have high trading volune and interest such as Bitcoin, Ethereum or some stablecoins.

 - Manual trading process – Traders are executed by a human counter-party.
 This trading times will often be limited to regular office hours.